milkmansson/toit-ccs811/README.md

 ### Ranges for eTVOC
-This is significantly harder to determine, as the sensor will react to quite a wide range of compounds, including Combustion products, air fresheners, solvents like nail polish remover, etc.
+This is significantly harder to determine, as the sensor will react to quite a wide range of compounds, including Combustion products, air fresheners, solvents like nail polish remover, etc.  The typical components of human flatulence will definitely register a transient bump, dependent on distance and airflow.
+The sensor can’t tell you what caused the VOC change, *only that air quality just took a turn for the worse.*
 | eTVOC | (Indoor) Air Quality Interpretation |
 | - | - |
 | < 150 ppb	| Excellent air |
 | 150–500 ppb	| Moderate pollutants, normal indoor |
 | > 1000 ppb | Poor air quality |

 ## Sources/Links
 Links to sources: